What if you could create

 Just “Make a copy” of the above spreadsheet, enter your Head Terms and Modifiers, and you’ll get the final keyword list in the first column.
 You may need to adjust some formulas in there.

-If you want further information, I have written a separate guide to finding head terms for programmatic SEO.
+And if you want further information, I have written a separate guide to finding head terms for programmatic SEO.

 B. Creating the page template

-Because all the landing pages are generated dynamically, you need to create a page template.
+Because all the pages are generated dynamically, you need to create a page template.
 The template is like an overall structure of how you want your pages to appear.